bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:26:16

 Yes.

+Speaker 0: 00:26:18

 Right.

-Speaker 0: 00:26:18

 Okay, yeah, that sounds like a pretty simple fix.

 Speaker 1: 00:26:20

 Yeah, because remember the attack involved comparing the last block to the first block, and really messing with the first block.
-That's the part of the messing that you weren't messing with the last block already, But you were messing with the first block and this fix basically makes that impossible and therefore the difficulty adjustment will be correct and solved.
+That's the part of the messing that you weren't messing with the last block already, but you were messing with the first block and this fix basically makes that impossible and therefore the difficulty adjustment will be correct and solved.

 Speaker 0: 00:26:39